 Both fit in tighter spaces like under kitchen sinks, in bathrooms and in other areas where humidity is an issue but space is tight.

-Haier, and Soleus are also excellent for large, damp areas, such as basements, or
+some Santa Fe basement dehumidifiers or a Soleus dehumidifier is also excellent for large, damp areas, such as basements, or

 for use around the house to reduce overall humidity.
 Ebac and

 Dri-Eaz Dehumidifiers remove moisture from the air through refrigeration

 and are ideal for a variety of special circumstances, including crawlspaces, indoor swimming pools, museums, and to alleviate humidity problems in water damaged areas.
 As a whole house